machakann/DoubleExponentialFormulas.jl/README.md

 ### Optimized numerical integrators

-User can get an optimized integrators, for example, for better accuracy, `QuadDE` will provides the functionality.
+User can get an optimized integrators, for example, for better accuracy; `QuadDE` will provides the functionality.

 ```
 qde = QuadDE(BigFloat; h0=one(BigFloat)/8, maxlevel=10)